ianwijaya/hackazon-iac/README.md

 $ansible-playbook -i all main.yml
 ```

-####Azure (Azure Folder)
+#### Azure (Azure Folder)
 Credentials need to be provided.
 While there are many ways to do this, we're gonna use AD app and service principal ID.
 There are 4 parameters need to be supplied:

---client_id: Azure portal -> Azure Active Directory -> App Registration -> New (choose Web/API and enter arbitrary sing-on URL) -> copy application ID and use it as client_id
+*client_id: Azure portal -> Azure Active Directory -> App Registration -> New (choose Web/API and enter arbitrary sing-on URL) -> copy application ID and use it as client_id
---secret: From that menu, choose "Keys" menu -> fill Description and "never expires" -> save (copy the key right away or you will lose it ) -> use it as secret
+*secret: From that menu, choose "Keys" menu -> fill Description and "never expires" -> save (copy the key right away or you will lose it ) -> use it as secret
---tenant: Azure portal -> Azure Active Directory -> Properties -> Copy "Directory ID" as tenant
+*tenant: Azure portal -> Azure Active Directory -> Properties -> Copy "Directory ID" as tenant
---subscription_id: Azure portal -> more services , type subscription -> copy subscription ID
+*subscription_id: Azure portal -> more services , type subscription -> copy subscription ID

-Don't forget to add your apps to a role by navigating to Subscription  -> IAM -> Add -> Role : Contributor, then type your app name on select box, then hit save.
+*Don't forget to add your apps to a role by navigating to Subscription  -> IAM -> Add -> Role : Contributor, then type your app name on select box, then hit save.

 ```
 [default]